SeisSol/yateto/docs/tensor-ir.rst

 Sample code
 ===========

-The following sample implementes the kernel
+The following sample implements the kernel

 .. math::